PatrickJDu/AI/README.md

 How smooth the board is.

 I've also created heuristic weights for everyhting but the weight of the board to increase my chances at getting 2048.

+ I've referenced a few sources in creating this in comments in the code.